 "Speaking of the latrine, where is it?"
 Jonathan asked.
-The boy pointed to some blue tarps that had been erected on the hillside.
+The boy pointed to some blue tarps that had been erected on the hill-side.
 Jonathan excused himself from the bucket brigade line and set off up the hillside.

 "Don't forget to take a small bucket of water with you!" the boy called to Jonathan.

 A bucket of water?
-Whu?
-Jonathan thought as he approached the blue Seeing a tarped area. small bucket at the entrance, Jonathan filled it with water from the pool and walked behind the blue tarp.
+Why?
+Jonathan thought as he approached the blue tarped area.
+Seeing a small bucket at the entrance, Jonathan filled it with water from the pool and walked behind the blue tarp.
 He now realized that the Singaporeans had used the tarps to create a latrine area with private cubicles.